DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/helm/helm-repo.md

 | addon | Common Chart in business scenarios | cert-manager |
 | community | The most popular open source components in the Kubernetes community Chart | Istio |

 In addition to the above preset repositories, you can also add third-party Helm repositories yourself.
-This article will introduce how to add and update third-party Helm repositories.
+This page will introduce how to add and update third-party Helm repositories.

 ## Prerequisites